BD2KGenomics/cgcloud/README.rst

   opposed to 45min with spark-ec2).
 This is made possible by baking all required software into a single AMI.
 All slave nodes boot up concurrently and autonomously in just a few minutes.

+* Unlike with spark-ec2, the cluster can be stopped and started via the EC2 API or the EC2 console, without involvement of cgcloud.

 * The Spark services (master and worker) run as an unprivileged user, not root as with spark-ec2.
 Ditto for the HDFS services (namenode, datanode and